Albaicin Lemonade

 Summer Drinks

-This was made every Saturday evening throughout the long summer.
-A large amount was prepared in a bar of the Albaicin near to Calle Agua and taken in a huge pan by a group of neighbours, through the cobbled streets along to the Mirador de San Nicolas opposite the Alhambra palace.
+Made every Saturday evening throughout the long summer.
+A large amount was prepared in a bar of the Albaicin.
+(Close to Calle Agua) They would take it in a huge pan, carried along by a group of neighbours, through the cobbled streets.
+From the Plaza Larga along to the Mirador de San Nicolas.
+To enjoy the open spaces and views over to the Alhambra palace.

 It reminded of a time a few years ago when I went to the Mirador de Morayma restaurant in the Albaicin area.
 They kindly gave me a book of traditional recipes called ¨Ritual de la Cocina Albaycinera” by Mariano Cruz Romero.
-This book was originally published in the eighties.
-It details recipes and traditions of the Albaicin´s gastronomy, of course information about the Granada lemonade appeared too.
+Originally published in the eighties.
+The book details recipes and traditions of the Albaicin´s gastronomy, of course information about Granada lemonade appeared too.

-This tradition at St Nicolas Square has faded away as far as I know, but this drink is still remembered.
-A lovely Family run hotel in Lanjaron (near to the Alpujarra) is where I came across this for the first time this summer.
-Hotel Alcadima – Lanjaron
+This tradition at San Nicolas Square has faded away as far as I know.
+I came across this drink at a Family run hotel in Lanjaron Hotel Alcadima – Lanjaron so I thought I would share the recipe.

 Make your own Albaicin Lemonade